Loading…

 Cal Collins

-Chief Executive Officer, OpenClinica, LLC, United States
+Chief Technology Officer, OpenClinica, LLC, United States

 Cal co-founded OpenClinica with colleague Ben Baumann in 2006.
 He co-led a collaboration with an OpenClinica client and the FDA that won Bio-IT World’s 2022 Innovative Practice Awards for their work on the OneSource initiative integrating EHR and EDC systems.
 He has been active...
 Read More →